WebAssembly/design/FutureFeatures.md

 * `current_table_length`: like `current_memory`.

-Additionally, in the MVP, the only allowed element type of tables is a generic "function" type which simply means the element can be called but there is no static signature validation check.
+Additionally, in the MVP, the only allowed element type of tables is a generic "anyfunc" type which simply means the element can be called but there is no static signature validation check.
 This could be improved by allowing:
 * functions with a particular signature, allowing wasm generators to use multiple homogeneously-typed function tables (instead of a single